AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 ## Send a Newsletter Page ##

 #### Newsletter Links ####
-* Tested sending a new Nesletter email by adding test content to from and hitting send -> Result: Worked as expected.
+* Tested sending a new Newsletter email by adding test content to from and hitting send -> Result: Worked as expected.
 * Tested receipt of Newsletter in my inbox -> Result: Worked as expected.
 * Tested Cancel button. -> Result: Worked as expected.